Phillip C. Goldstick

-Philip Charles Goldstick (born March 23, 1931, died 5 February 2025) was an American former politician who served as a member of the Illinois House of Representatives.
-Philip got his lawyers license in 1958 and worked in the Phillip C Goldstick & Associates as a real estate attorney.
+Philip Charles Goldstick (March 23, 1931 – 5 February 2025) was an American lawyer and politician who served as a member of the Illinois House of Representatives in the 1960s.
+Goldstick began his career as a lawyer after receiving his license to practice law in 1958, working as a real estate attorney.
 Goldstick married Beverly Kramer in 1951.
 He is the namesake for the Goldstick Initiative for the Study of Communication Disorders.

 Early life and education

 He was educated in Brywn Elementary, and Morton High School.
 Between 1953 and 1955 he served in the military as a first lieutenant.
 He graduated from DePaul College of Law in 1956.

+Later life

+Goldstick was elected to the board of the University of Illinois, and later became a life member.